 The True Circumcision

 3 Finally, my brothers, rejoice in the Lord.
-To write the same things again is no trouble for me, but it’s a safeguard for you: 2 Beware of the dogs, beware of the evil workers, beware of the mutilation!
+To write the same things again is no trouble for me, but is a safeguard for you: 2 Beware of the dogs, beware of the evil workers, beware of the mutilation!
 3 For we are the true circumcision, who worship in the Spirit of God, glory in Christ Jesus, and place no confidence in the flesh— 4 though I myself could well place confidence even in the flesh.
 If anyone else thinks he might place confidence in the flesh, I more so: 5 circumcised the eighth day, a member of the family of Israel, a clansman of the tribe of Benjamin, a Hebrew of the Hebrews.
 As to the Law, I was a Pharisee; 6 as to zeal, a persecutor of the church; as to the righteousness contained in the Law, blameless.

 7 But whatever things were gain to me, these I count as loss because of Christ.
-8 More than that, I count all things as loss compared with the surpassing value of knowing Christ Jesus my Lord, for whom I have suffered the loss of all things, and regard them as rubbish.
+8 More than that, I count all things as loss compared to the surpassing value of knowing Christ Jesus my Lord, for whom I have suffered the loss of all things, and regard them as rubbish.
 I do so to gain Christ, 9 and to be found in him, not having a righteousness of my own based on the Law, but on that which comes through faith in Christ—the righteousness that comes from God and depends on faith.
-10 My goal is to know him, together with the power of his resurrection and the fellowship of his sufferings (thereby being conformed to his death), 11 so that by all means1 I may attain to the resurrection from the dead.
+10 My goal is to know him, together with the power of his resurrection and the fellowship of his sufferings, thereby being conformed to his death, 11 so that by all means1 I may attain to the resurrection from the dead.

 A Definition of Christian Maturity